Karen-Rdz/capstone-project/README.md

 ## Stretch Features

-- [ ] User can know the recommended number of stops depending on fuel consumption
+- [x] User can know the recommended number of stops depending on fuel consumption

 ### TODO

-- Fix button on fuel component
 - Update bounds on searchbox on planner page

 ## Wireframes